doyousketch2/theTemplate/README.md

 Lua doesn't mind spacing, so you can do a
 find 'space dot' and replace with 'dot' easily enough,
-or 'space space equals' with 'equals' if you prefer.
+substitute 'space space equals' with 'equals' if you prefer.

 The idea is to make Lua games easy.
 If my kid can get it, you can too.